Friend or Frenemy? The Levels of Friendship Explained

 Extreme introverts have social anxiety.
 Reaching out to strangers is horrible for them.
 You can unlearn this behaviour.
 It must be done gradually.
 Plan a baby-step sequence.

 Attend social events first.
 Make eye contact with strangers.
 Then, sometimes, I nod or say “Hi” to others.
 And so on.
 Doing so will eventually desensitize you.
-Reaching out and creating friends will eventually be easy.
+Reaching out and forming friendships will eventually become easy.

 An extreme degree of extraversion

-Hardcore extroverts who have a lot of friends often don’t have any deep ties with other people.
-Even though they have a lot of friends, none of them are close friends, which leaves them alone in times of trouble.
-This is shown by a family member who is friendly with everyone but feels very lonely during hard times when even family support seems hard to find.
+Hardcore extroverts who have a lot of friends often lack deep connections with others.
+Even though they have many friends, none of them are close friends, which leaves them feeling alone in times of trouble.
+This is evident in a family member who is friendly with everyone but feels very lonely during difficult times, when even family support seems hard to find.

 Solution

-It would be best if you strengthened some relationships as an extreme extrovert.
+It would be beneficial for you to strengthen some relationships as an extreme extrovert.
 You must develop them.

 That’s easier said than done.
 Extreme extroverts remain stubborn.
 Hyperactive people find sitting for an hour torture.

 Coaching or therapy can help.
 Extreme extroverts usually have a deep-seated cause for not paying attention.
-This is often because their parents never got close to them.
+This is often because their parents never took the time to get close to them.

 Therapist/coach relationships can be therapeutic.
 Extreme extroverts might focus on one connection by being forced to meet often.